Best AI Robo-Advisor Alternatives for Retirement in 2026

 - Retirement accounts?
 Works on top of the IRA or brokerage you already own.

-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
+The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
 Because it sits on top of the account you already own, it works with the IRA or brokerage you have rather than requiring a new one.
 It is read-only by default, leans on web and price data, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
-It does not auto-rebalance or manage the account for you, every trade needs your approval, and Walnut is not an investment adviser.
+It does not run a glide path, auto-rebalance drift, or manage the account for you, every trade needs your approval, and Walnut is not an investment adviser.

 Which to use for what